 Our solutions incorporate certain third-party software, including the Google Cloud Platform, that may be licensed to or hosted by or on behalf of Workiva, or may be hosted by a licensor and accessed by Workiva on a Software-as-a-Service basis.
 We anticipate that we will continue to rely on third-party software and development tools from third parties in the future.
 There may not be commercially reasonable alternatives to the third-party software we currently use, or it may be difficult or costly to replace.
 In addition, integration of the software used in our solutions with new third-party software may require significant work and require substantial investment of our time and resources.
 Also, to the extent that our solutions depend upon the successful operation of third-party software in conjunction with our software, any undetected errors or defects in this third-party software could prevent the deployment or impair the functionality of our solutions, delay new solution introductions, result in a failure of our solutions and injure our reputation.
-Our use of additional or alternative third-party software for use in our solutions could result in increased costs or reduced service levels, which would adversely affect our business.
+Our use of additional or alternative third-party software would require us to enter into license agreements with third parties.
+Any inability to maintain or acquire third-party licensed software for use in our solutions could result in increased costs or reduced service levels, which would adversely affect our business.